 Everybody likes to be helpful.
-Helpfulness is an admirable trait.
 It’s nice when people put aside their own concerns for the wellbeing of somebody else.
 In the workplace however, there are situations where your team members may be too helpful for their own good.

 It’s nice to have variety in your work.
 In fact, a job that has skill variety can be something that really engages people.
-Rather than do the same boring work all day, you get to do a variety of different things, using different skills.
+Rather than do the same boring work all day, you get to do different things, using different skills.

 The problem arises when team members start to take on work that is not really within their role.
 Maybe they are helping to organise meetings, create presentations or communicate with people on someone else’s behalf.
 They might even start writing documents that are the responsibility of somebody else.

-Before you know it, the definition of what this helpful team member does is ambiguous.
-Now, everybody can plausibly ask them to help with similar work.
+Before you know it, the definition of what this helpful team member does is unclear.
+Now, everybody can ask them to help with similar work.

 “I saw you helped Jake with that presentation.
 It was great, can you please take a look at mine too when you get the chance?”

 If this helpfulness occurs for a long period, these extra helpful tasks can start to form part of somebody’s role, which was never the plan.
 It then becomes difficult to know who should be doing what, because people have been trained to believe that you’ll always be there to help.